gracedo/closetplusplus/README.md

 *(Note: Closet++ is a mockup, not an actual subscription service)*

 Log in as a demo user to check it out!
-Admins can add and edit new items; consumers only have access to view and purchase items.
+Admins can add and edit new items; consumers only have access to view and purchase items (in development).

 **Check the app out <a href="http://cpp.gracedo.com" target="new">here</a>!**